nhc/nodejs-jwt-backend/README.md

 # nodejs-jwt-backend
-An authentication module for React usimg JWT
+An authentication module for React using JWT